-Alan has been on the Summer Institute faculty for four years and serves as the Director of Education for CELF, where he provides professional learning to K-12 teachers in public and private schools.
+Alan has been on the Summer Institute faculty for five years and serves as the Director of Education for CELF, where he provides professional learning to K-12 teachers in public and private schools.
 During his classroom teaching career, Alan was both an elementary and middle school classroom teacher at several grade levels and in different subject areas as well an Assistant Principal.
 His belief in an interdisciplinary approach to learning is reflected throughout his work.
 While teaching middle school science and math, Alan spent two summers as a participant in NASA’s Educator in Space program where he created a Young Astronauts Program for grades 5-6.
 His work as a mathematics teacher led him to create several interdisciplinary programs such as Mall Math and the Math Chef, which he has presented at numerous National Council of Teaching Mathematics conferences.

 Alan holds a BS degree in Elementary Education from Buffalo State College, an MS degree in Education from the State University at Buffalo, an MS in Educational Leadership from Pace University and he completed his Advanced Certificate in Education for Sustainability at Manhattanville College.